gangwug/SRBR_SMTSARworkshop2016/README.md

 ##### 4. Take a look at the demo files

-The demo files will be uploaded under 'demo' directory of this repository at least five days before this workshop.
+The demo files are under 'demo' directory of this repository.
+The 'demo.html' file could be opened with the default web browser.

 ##### 5. Download three repositories to your notebook computer